nathanvda/cocoon/README.markdown

 On insertion or removal the following events are triggered:

-* `before-insert.cocoon`: called before inserting a new nested child
+* `cocoon:before-insert`: called before inserting a new nested child
-* `after-insert.cocoon`: called after inserting
+* `cocoon:after-insert`: called after inserting
-* `before-remove.cocoon`: called before removing the nested child
+* `cocoon:before-remove`: called before removing the nested child
-* `after-remove.cocoon`: called after removal
+* `cocoon:after-remove`: called after removal

 If in your view you have the following snippet to select an `owner` (we use slim for demonstration purposes)